JPRuskin/chocolatey-docs/input/en-us/guides/create/create-msi-package.md

 > :choco-info: For the purposes of the example, we'll provide URLs that work at time of writing.
 If you were creating a package from scratch, you would want to find the URLs for the installers yourself.
 > In this case, we browsed to [Mozilla's download site](https://www.mozilla.org/en-GB/firefox/all/#product-desktop-release) and grabbed the URL of the MSI(s) we wanted.

-There are [package templates](#package-template-placeholder) to create various package types, including an MSI template!
+There are [package templates](#xref:create-custom-package-templates) to create various package types, including an MSI template!

 We'll use this to create our new MSI package:

-1. Open your tutorials folder in VSCode.
+1. Open your `Tutorials` folder in VSCode.
 1. Press `Ctrl + Shift + P` (or select `View > Command Palette`).
 1. Select `Chocolatey: Install Template Package(s)`.
 1. Open the `Command Palette` again, as in the prior step.